LIPS-scheme/lips/docs/docs/lips/intro.md

 * [SRFI-147](https://srfi.schemers.org/srfi-147/) which allows defining a new syntax-rules macros to define syntax-rules macros.

 ### Gensyms
-With lisp macros you can use gensyms they are special Scheme symbols that use JavaScript symbols behind the sceen so they are proven to be unique.
+With lisp macros you can use [gensyms](/docs/scheme-intro/macros#gensyms), they are special Scheme symbols that use JavaScript symbols behind the sceen, so they are proven to be unique.
 Additionaly you can use named gensym if you pass string as first argument:

 ```scheme
 (gensym)